e-mergo/qs-emergo-triggers/README.md

 ### Triggers
 Create a set of triggers.
 Do this by adding triggers one by one through the *Add Trigger* button.

 Actions of a trigger may fire events that release other triggers.
 Triggers may run simultaneously.
-When setting up triggers be aware that you do not create infinite action loops.
+When setting up triggers be aware to not create infinite action loops.

 `Note that triggers are only effective for the sheet on which they are registered.`